Waadtss/ArReverseDictionary/README.md

 In this task, the input for the model is an English word definition (gloss) and the output is Arabic word embeddings.

 # Submission and evaluation
+The model evaluation process follows a hierarchy of metrics.
+The primary metric is the
+                        ranking metric, which is used to assess how well the model ranks predictions compared to ground truth values.
+If models have similar rankings, the secondary metric, mean squared error (MSE), is considered.
+Lastly, if further differentiation is needed, the tertiary metric, cosine similarity, provides additional insights.
+This approach ensures the selection of a top-performing and well-rounded model.
 The evaluation of shared tasks will be hosted through CODALAB.
 Here are the CODALAB links for each task:
 + **[CODALAB link for task 1](https://codalab.lisn.upsaclay.fr/competitions/14568).**
 + **[CODALAB link for task 2](https://codalab.lisn.upsaclay.fr/competitions/14569).**